anzo42/PatternHighlighter/README.md

 * `patternHighlighter.patternsJsonPath`: Path to a json file that contains lists of patterns that should be matched, if the file is not available at the given path, a new json will be created in this path with some sample values, if left empty, file will be created in `{User}\Documents`.
 * `patternHighlighter.highlightColor`: Specify the colour used to highlight patterns.
 * `patternHighlighter.highlightTextColor`: Set text color used in highlighted patterns.
+* `patternHighlighter.patternIsolationPrefix`: Set pattern used to isolate patterns during matching.
+* `patternHighlighter.patternIsolationPostfix`: The pattern used to isolate patterns during matching.